tylerprehl/top-battleship/README.md

 ### Other Interesting Things Learned
 - the Array.prototype.forEach() loop cannot be broken with a return statement
-- if you want to change some node's textContent to have an emoji, entering the usual &#x...; doesn't work.
+- if you want to change some node's textContent to have an emoji, passing the usual &#x...; doesn't work.
 Instead, I used String.fromCodePoint(...)